 1. Get Vaccinated

 If you haven’t already, get yourself vaccinated!
-The Influenza Vaccine or flu jab is designed to protect you against the most common strains of the virus each season.
-Over here, flu vaccinations are readily available at clinics and hospitals.
+The influenza vaccine remains one of the most effective ways to protect yourself from the flu.
+Each year, scientists develop a vaccine targeting the most prevalent flu strains, making vaccination a reliable preventative measure.
+Getting the vaccine not only reduces your risk of contracting the virus but also decreases the severity of symptoms if you do get sick.
+Additionally, by staying vaccinated, you contribute to herd immunity — a benefit that protects others, especially those unable to receive the vaccine.
+In Singapore, flu vaccinations are readily available at clinics and hospitals.
 Vaccination also reduces your risk of getting the flu and helps protect those around you.
 No excuse for getting it as soon as possible, huh?

 2. Maintain Good Hygiene